What Can You Sub For Baking Soda

 4. Be Mindful of Flavor

 Some baking soda substitutes can impart a slight flavor to your baked goods.
-For example, lemon juice or vinegar can add a subtle tang, while baking powder can sometimes leave a slightly metallic taste if used in excess.
+But for example, lemon juice or vinegar can add a subtle tang, while baking powder can sometimes leave a slightly metallic taste if used in excess.
 Choose your substitute carefully based on the flavor profile you're aiming for.

 Example: If you're making a delicate vanilla cake, you might want to avoid using lemon juice or vinegar as a baking soda substitute, as the tanginess could clash with the vanilla flavor.